Make-School-Courses/DS-1.1-Data-Analysis/README.md

 ### Projects
-- Apply pandas and Numpy
+- Pandas and Numpy
-- Visualization
+- Data Visualization
 - Probability and Statistics
 - Probability Distributions and Outliers
 - Hypothesis Testing